 During his inaugural address, the United States President Franklin Roosevelt announced the Good Neighbor policy, pledging to end US intervention in the internal and external affairs of the countries of Latin America.
 Under the influence of the new policy, the US ended its military involvement in Nicaragua and Haiti, and reformed its relations with Cuba and Mexico.

 In accordance with the recommendation of the Newfoundland Royal Commission under Lord Amulree, the British Commission of Government took control of the Dominion of Newfoundland, with the government of the United Kingdom made responsible for the finances of the country.
 This state of affairs was intended to last until the island overcame its financial woes and became self-supporting again.

-United States and Cuba sign a new Treaty of Relations, ending the US right to intervene in Cuba without consent
+The United States and Cuba signed a new Treaty of Relations, ending the US right to intervene in Cuba without consent.

 US withdraws from Haiti

-Last contingent of US Marines leaves Haiti, ending United States occupation
+The Last contingent of US Marines left Haiti, ending the United States occupation there.

 - American history